fungenomics/scCoAnnotate/README.md

 For each set of query samples a config file needs to be prepared with information about the samples, the reference, the tools you want to run and how to calculate the consensus.

-Multiple references can be specified with a unique **reference name**.
+Multiple references can be specified with an unique **reference name**.

 Full list of available tools can be found here: [Available tools](#hammer-and-wrench-available-tools) Make sure that the names of the selected tools have the same capitalization and format as this list.